zaynsafar/belnet/docs/tcp-over-quic.md

 ## Example

-For example, suppose `snap7.beldex` is a belnet snapp with a web server listening on port 80 and a libbelnet client `omg42.beldex` wants to connect to it to retrieve a cat photo.
+For example, suppose `snap7.beldex` is a belnet mnapp with a web server listening on port 80 and a libbelnet client `omg42.beldex` wants to connect to it to retrieve a cat photo.
 With a full belnet client, the DNS request for `omg56789.beldex` triggers creation of a virtual IP on the TUN device, returns the IP to the system, and any TCP packets sent to this IP are forwarded to the